 The information gathered in this AAR/IP is classified as [For Official Use Only (FOUO)] and should be handled as sensitive information not to be disclosed.
 This document should be safeguarded, handled, transmitted, and stored in accordance with appropriate security directives.
 Reproduction of this document, in whole or in part, without prior approval from [agency] is prohibited.

-At a minimum, the attached materials will be disseminated only on a need-to-know basis and when unattended, will be stored in a locked container or area offering sufficient protection against theft, compromise, inadvertent access, and unauthorized disclosure.
+At a minimum, the attached materials will be distributed only on a need-to-know basis and when unattended, will be stored in a locked container or area offering sufficient protection against theft, compromise, inadvertent access, and unauthorized disclosure.

 Points of Contact: [List all points of contact below.]